Doubly Regularized Entropic Wasserstein Barycenters: Approximating the Wasserstein barycenter

-\end{proof} Note that for other barycenters, the suboptimality bound is of the order $\max\{\lambda,\tau\} H(\mu)$, which shows that the $(\lambda,\nicefrac{\lambda}{2})$-barycenters and the Sinkhorn divergence barycenters stand out as particularly good approximations of the unregularized barycenter, of order $\lambda^2$.
 Regarding the generality of this result, we can also make the following comments: \begin{itemize} \item the choice $\tau=\lambda/2$ leads to approximation benefits for all costs of the form $(\alpha/2)\Vert y-x\Vert_2^2$ for $\alpha>0$.
-Indeed, insisting on the dependency in $c$ in the notation, we can always bring ourselves back to the case $\alpha=1$ using $ F_{\alpha c,\alpha \lambda,\alpha \tau} = \alpha F_{c,\lambda,\tau}. $ \item In contrast, for costs with a non-constant Hessian, there is no natural way to debias the problem since in those cases, as shown in~\cite{pal2019difference}, the first order term in the expansion~\eqref{eq:entropic-expansion} depends on the optimal transport map itself, which is not known a priori. \item Note that these bounds involve quantities related to the regularity of the unregularized barycenter for which no a priori bound exist unfortunately. \end{itemize}
+Indeed, insisting on the dependency in $c$ in the notation, we can always bring ourselves back to the case $\alpha=1$ using that $ F_{\alpha c,\alpha \lambda,\alpha \tau} = \alpha F_{c,\lambda,\tau}. $ \item For costs with a non-constant Hessian, there appears to be no explicit way to debias the problem since in those cases, as shown in~\cite{pal2019difference}, the first order term in the expansion~\eqref{eq:entropic-expansion} depends on the optimal transport map itself, which is unknown a priori. \item Note that these bounds involve quantities related to the regularity of the unregularized barycenter for which no a priori bound exist unfortunately. \end{itemize}

-\paragraph{Approximation in $W_2$ distance} While approximation bounds in terms of suboptimality as in Thm.~\ref{thm:approx} are natural for objects defined by variational problems, one could wish to state ``true'' approximation bounds in terms of a natural notion of distance.
-There is an active line of work on the stability of Wasserstein barycenters (see~\cite{carlier2022quantitative} for recent advances).
-Let us give a result suggesting that in the most favorable settings our bound gives a direct upper bound on the squared $L_2$-Wasserstein distance from the barycenter $\mu^*_{0,0}$.
+\paragraph{Approximation in $W_2$ distance} While Thm.~\ref{thm:approx} gives approximation bounds in terms of suboptimality gap, one could wish to state approximation bounds in terms of a notion of distance.
+There is an active line of work on the stability of Wasserstein barycenters (see~\cite{carlier2024displacement} for recent advances).
+Let us give a result suggesting that in the most favorable settings our bound in Thm.~\ref{thm:approx} gives a direct upper-bound on the squared $L_2$-Wasserstein distance from the barycenter $\mu^*_{0,0}$.
 The following proposition can be found in~\cite[Thm.~6]{chewi2020gradient}, following earlier results in~\cite{ahidar2020convergence}.

-\begin{proposition} Assume that for each $k\in [K]$, there exists a Brenier potential $\tilde \phi_k = \frac12\Vert x\Vert^2 - \phi_k$ from $\mu_{0,0}^*$ to $\nu_k$ that is $\alpha_k>0$ strongly convex over $\Xx$.
+\begin{proposition} Assume that for each $k\in \{1,\dots,K\}$, there exists a Brenier potential $\tilde \phi_k = \frac12\Vert x\Vert^2 - \phi_k$ from $\mu_{0,0}^*$ to $\nu_k$ that is $\alpha_k>0$ strongly convex over $\Xx$.
 Then the following \emph{variance inequality} holds